 STAFF: The conservation of natural resources on the property proposed for development, including: trees and other living vegetation, steep slopes, water courses, flood plains, soils, air quality, scenic views, and historic sites will be provided.
-Tree canopy and open space will be provided and waterways will be protected.
+All tree canopy required by the Land development code will be provided, MSD preliminary approval has been received to minimize adverse impacts to water courses, and the site does not appear to contain any cultural or historic resources.